 Main Muscle Worked: Calves

-The calf raise or also know as standing calf raises is an excellent place to start doing legs.
-It’s an easy exercise you can do anywhere – you can knock out a set while brushing your teeth or waiting for the kettle to boil, you can also perform them on the calf raise machine in the gym – and strong calves are essential to strong running.
+The barbell calf raise or also know as standing barbell calf raises is an excellent place to start doing legs.
+It’s an easy exercise you can do anywhere – you can knock out a set while brushing your teeth or waiting for the kettle to boil, you can also perform them in the gym – and strong calves are essential to strong running.

 You can show off your strong, well-developed quads and hamstrings all you want, but weak calves mean shorter jumps, slower sprints, less stability in your squats and deadlifts, and a higher risk of knee injuries in a whole range of sports.

 The main reason is neglect, as many people believe that calf exercises are unnecessary if you’re squatting and deadlifting regularly which is definitely not the case as calves need just as good a workout as every other part of the body.

 Benefits of Barbell Calf Raises